alem-01/alem_public/subjects/flutter_piscine/student/README.md

 }
 ```

-We know that every SmartTelevision is Televisions, therefore we can extend all the methods and fields of the Television class to the SmartTelevision class.
+We know that every SmartTelevisor is TVs, therefore we can extend all the methods and fields of the TV class to the SmartTV class.

 By writing `@override`, we are overriding the behavior of the parent class, so that it meets our needs, and if we wanna call the parent classes' method, we simply put "super." before the name of the method.